Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 # SnakeRaven-Project
 The fully integrated SnakeRaven code including an updated SnakeRaven controller with control capability for dual arm teleoperation, vision system supporting hand-eye calibration and automated motion using waypoint navigation for dual arms.
+This project was completed in March 2023.

 ## Prerequisite installation :
 The snake_raven_controller and vision_system_snakeraven uses Eigen to compute the kinematics and VPC control algorithms.
 To install this do: